godotengine/godot-docs/classes/class_label.rst

 - :ref:`int<class_int>` **get_line_count** **(** **)** |const|

-Returns the amount of lines of text the Label has.
+Returns the number of lines of text the Label has.

 ----